temporalio/edu-errstrat-python-code/exercises/handling-errors/README.md

 exception that is raised in a Python activity is automatically converted to an `ApplicationError` upon being raised.

-1. Open the `shared.py` file and familiarize yourself with the custom errors and dataclasses you will be using during the exercise.
+1. Open the `shared.py` file and familiarize yourself with the dataclasses you will be using during the exercise.
 Pay particular attention to the custom error definitions.
 2. Open the `activities.py` file in your text editor.